 Here is how it works.
 When the client arrives I quickly show them in, point out where the toilet is (many have traveled far) and offer “Tea of coffee?”

 This is a bind of comparable choice.
 I have not asked, “Would you like a drink?” which is a simple “yes or no” question.
-The bind is to accepting a drink, and the choice is either tea or coffee.
+The bind is to accept a drink, and the choice is either tea or coffee.

 Here are the possible answers that a person might give.

-- Neither thanks
+- Neither thanks.

-- No thanks
+- No thanks.

-- Oh, I’ll just have a glass of water please
+- Oh, I’ll just have a glass of water, please.

 - Do you have herbal tea?

-- I’ll have whatever you are having
+- I’ll have whatever you are having.

 This might sound a bit daft, but the response that is given can be a remarkable predictor on how well the client session is going to go.
 The person who accepts either tea or coffee will invariably be co-operative and engaging in the therapeutic process.
 This doesn’t mean that they will be easy to “cure”, but certainly will be easy to work with towards that “cure”.

-Not everyone drinks tea or coffee, and some, having traveled far and arrived early, may have just come from the café around the corner, but don’t want to reject what is offered.
+Not everyone drinks tea or coffee, and some, having travelled far and arrived early, may have just come from the café around the corner, but don’t want to reject what is offered.
 These are the people who will say something along the lines of, “Oh, I’ll just have a glass of water, thanks.”

 Independent thinkers will request an alternative such as “herbal tea.”
-Nearly always, these are the clients who come to learn rather than be “therapised”, and will actively ask questions, discuss, argue and apply what they learn to themselves.
+Nearly always, these are the clients who come to learn rather than be “therapised” and will actively ask questions, discuss, argue and apply what they learn to themselves.

 The people who say, “oh, I’ll have whatever you are having” have usually come to be therapised and look to be led and directed in their responses.